MCSN-project2014/AElib/README.md

 # Algorithm Engeneering Library  [aelib]
 ## a.s 2014-2015

-The libraries require `Python 3.4.0`
+It works with `Python 3.4.0`

 Libraries written in Python from the note of the Algorithm engeneering course.
 * `aelib` This directory contains the packages.
 Every package correspons to a chapter of the notes of the professor.
-In each pachage there are several modules, each of them contains serveral algorithms implementaion.
+In each package there are several modules containing the implementation of the algorithms.

-* `doc` this folder will contains the documentation of the libraries.
+* `doc` this folder will contain the documentation of the libraries.

-* `test` this folder contains tests for each modules.
-Tests are performed withPython. `unittesting`.
+* `test` this folder contains some tests for each modules.
+Tests are performed with Python `unittesting`.